BillBrousalis/Ticket-Hack/README.md

-# Free transportation for the people
+# (Work in progress) - Free transportation for the people

 Cloning disposable Mifare Ultralight EV1 tickets, using UID re-writtable cards.